 Fetch Insurance Services, LLC, dba Petplan, Pet Health Insurance Policy Terms & Conditions, page 7, Section IV.
 Co-pay and Deductibles.
 Screenshot taken 6/29/2016.

 And just to demonstrate this issue again, in Petplan’s own example from their policy wording above, where they quote that they would pay $800 (of $1,000 eligible costs with 10% co-insurance and a $100 deductible), Trupanion would pay $810, enough for a latte for you and a bag of treats for Fluffy.

-We don't restrict coverage with long waiting periods
+We don't have long waiting periods for any condition

 Like all companies, Petplan has waiting periods for injuries and illnesses following enrollment, this is completely normal, and Trupanion has them too.
 However, what most pet owners may not know is that there is a 6 month waiting period for any treatment associated with damage or rupture of cruciate ligaments, luxation of the patella, or other soft tissue disorders of the knee.

 Six months may not seem like a long time to wait, but we’ve found that cruciate ruptures and luxating patellas are two of Trupanion’s most commonly claimed conditions and some of the most costly to treat.
 A Labrador Retriever that is between the ages of 2 and 7 years old, for instance, is 80% more likely than the average dog to experience a cruciate rupture, and treatment will likely cost the pet owner nearly $4,000.

 You can have the 6 months waived by Petplan, but in order to do so you must visit your veterinarian within your first 30 days of enrollment and get a special examination that documents that your pet doesn’t have any pre-existing conditions related to their knees.
 This is just one more restriction that costs you time and money.
 And if you miss that window to waive this restriction, unfortunately, you could find yourself in a tough spot.